apache/skywalking-python/docs/en/contribution/How-to-release.md

     svn mv https://dist.apache.org/repos/dist/dev/skywalking/python/"$VERSION" https://dist.apache.org/repos/dist/release/skywalking/python/"$VERSION"
     ```

-1. Refer to the previous [PR](https://github.com/apache/skywalking-website/pull/132), update news and links on the website.
+2. Refer to the previous [PR](https://github.com/apache/skywalking-website/pull/571), update news and links on the website.
 There are several files need to modify.

+### Publish PyPI package

+After the official ASF release, we publish the packaged wheel to the PyPI index.

+1. Make sure the final upload is correct by using the test PyPI index `make upload-test`.
+2. Upload the final artifacts by running `make upload`.

+### Publish Docker images

+After the release of PyPI packages, we build Docker images based on the wheels.

-1. Update [Github release page](https://github.com/apache/skywalking-python/releases), follow the previous convention.
+**Important** We announce the new release by drafting one on [Github release page](https://github.com/apache/skywalking-python/releases), following the previous convention.

+An automation via GitHub Actions will automatically trigger upon the mentioned release event to build and upload Docker images to DockerHub.

+See [How-to-release-docker](./How-to-release-docker.md) for a detailed description of manual release.

-1. Send ANNOUNCE email to `dev@skywalking.apache.org` and `announce@apache.org`, the sender should use his/her Apache email account.
+4. Send ANNOUNCEMENT email to `dev@skywalking.apache.org` and `announce@apache.org`, the sender should use his/her Apache email account.

     ```
     Subject: [ANNOUNCEMENT] Apache SkyWalking Python $VERSION Released